Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

-Kevin Durant and the rest of the Phoenix Suns match up versus the Los Angeles Clippers in the NBA Playoffs on Thursday, at 10:30 PM ET.
+The Phoenix Suns, Kevin Durant included, will play at 3:30 PM on Saturday against the Los Angeles Clippers in the 2023 NBA Playoffs.

-In this article we will break down Durant's prop bets, using stats to help you make good picks.
+Below we will dive into Durant's stats and trends, helping you make good predictions on prop bets.

 Kevin Durant Prop Bets vs. the Clippers